Carreau/phd-dissertation/parts/part2.rst

     Schematic of indentation experiment.
 On the left is the actin-bead, covered with actin, in the static trap, on the right the probe-bead in the mobile trap.
-At the beginning of the experiment (A) the probe bead is situated far from the actin-bead.
+At the beginning of the experiment (A) the probe-bead is situated far from the actin-bead.
 During the approach phase (I) the moving trap approaches the static trap at 10µm/sec until it reaches the minimal approach distance (B).
-The moving trap stays at the minimal approach distance for 3sec (II), which constitute the relaxation phase.C) The actin gel are relaxed, the distance between bead is smaller than on B. III) the moving trap retract at 10 µm/sec back to its initial position.
+The moving trap stays at the minimal approach distance for 3sec (II), which constitutes the relaxation phase.C) The actin gels are relaxed, the distance between bead is smaller than on B. III), the moving trap retracts at 10 µm/sec back to its initial position.